The Wanderer (Old English poem): Critical history

 The development of critical approaches to The Wanderer corresponds closely to changing historical trends in European and Anglo-American philology, literary theory, and historiography as a whole.

-Like other works in Old English, The Wanderer simply would not have been understood between the twelfth and sixteenth centuries because of the rapid changes in the English language after the Norman Conquest.
+Like other works in Old English, The Wanderer would not have been understood between the twelfth and sixteenth centuries because of the rapid changes in the English language after the Norman Conquest.
 Until the early nineteenth century, the existence of the poem was largely unknown outside of Exeter Cathedral's library.
 In John Josias Conybeare's 1826 compilation of Anglo Saxon poetry, The Wanderer was erroneously treated as part of the preceding poem Juliana.
 It was not until 1842 that it was identified as a separate work, in its first print edition, by the pioneering Anglo-Saxonist Benjamin Thorpe.
 Thorpe considered it to bear "considerable evidence of originality", but regretted an absence of information on its historical and mythological context.
 His decision to name it The Wanderer has not always been met with approval.
 J. R. R. Tolkien, who adopted the poem's ubi sunt passage (lines 92–96) into The Lord of the Rings for his Lament for the Rohirrim, was one of the scholars who expressed dissatisfaction.
 As early as 1926–7 Tolkien was considering the alternative titles "An Exile", or "Alone the Banished Man", and by 1964–5 was arguing for "The Exile's Lament".
 Despite such pressure, the poem is generally referred to under Thorpe's original title.

 Themes and motifs

-Critics have identified the presence in The Wanderer of a number of themes and formal elements common to the Old English elegies, including the "beasts of battle" motif, the ubi sunt formula, the exile theme, the ruin theme, and the journey motif, as also seen in The Seafarer.
+Critics have identified the presence in The Wanderer of a number of themes and formal elements common to the Old English elegies, including the "beasts of battle" motif; the ubi sunt formula; the exile theme, also seen in The Seafarer, Beowulf and "The Death of Edward"; the ruin theme; and the journey motif, also seen in The Seafarer.

 The "beasts of battle" motif, often found in Anglo-Saxon heroic poetry, is here modified to include not only the standard eagle, raven, and wolf, but also a "sad-faced man" (sumne drēorighlēor, l.
 83).
 It has been suggested that this is the poem's protagonist.

-The ubi sunt or "where is" formula is present in lines 92–94, in the form hwær cwom ("where has gone"):
+The ubi sunt or "where is/where are they" formula is present in lines 92–93, in the form hwær cwom ("where has ___ gone"):

 The motific use of this phrase emphasises the sense of loss that pervades the poem.